jhanley634/dojo-blackboard/code-reviews/README.md

 The best way:

 Code is best understood in the context of the whole project it is a part of including unit tests and what code is calling your code.
-If you contribute code to the dojo-blackboard in the src/ folder it will be part of a larger project and we can have a much better discussion about how it fits into that project.
+If you contribute code to the dojo-blackboard over in the src/ folder it will be part of a larger project and we can have a much better discussion about how it fits into that project.
 Look at the project, add to an existing feature or make a new webpage (URL route) for your own new feature.